Easter Cookies with a classic sugar cookie dough drizzled with an easy buttercream vanilla icing and lots of cute sprinkles.

 Easter Dinner Recipes

-Take a looksie at the dozens of Easter Menu Ideas included in this collection of recipes.
-You will find all the traditional Easter Dinner classics like glazed ham, rack of lamb, sides like glazed carrots, roasted or mashed potatoes, and scrumptious desserts like an adorable bunny cake.
+Take a look at dozens of 80+ Easter Menu Ideas included in this collection of recipes.
+You will find all the traditional Easter Dinner classics like Glazed Ham, a grilled Rack of Lamb, sides like glazed carrots, Roasted Baby Potatoes, or Mashed Potatoes, and scrumptious desserts like an adorable Bunny Cake.

-There are also inspiring non-traditional Easter dishes, fresh new appetizers like deviled eggs that look like little Spring baskets, drinks, cocktails, potluck sides, and more for your celebration.
+There are also inspiring non-traditional Easter dishes, fresh new appetizers like Deviled Eggs that look like little Spring baskets, drinks, cocktails, potluck sides, and more for your celebration after Easter egg hunts.

 More Easter Desserts